earthly/website/blog/_posts/2021-09-22-awk-examples.md

 2015-03-28      Five Stars      5
 ```

 Look at those star ratings.
-Yes, the book is getting a lot of 5 star reviews but more importantly, the layout of my text table look horrible: the width of the review titles are breaking the layout.
+Yes, the book is getting many 5-star reviews, but more importantly, the layout of my text table looks horrible: the width of the review titles is breaking the layout.

 To fix this I need to switch from using `print` to using `printf`.